About Frame by Frame

 Yaprak Morali

 Yaprak first wanted to be a ballerina, but figured out she did not like sports, then an astronaut, but figured out she did not like maths, then a veterinarian, but figured out she did not like the sight of blood.
 She was 6 by then.
-At which point she figured out that while thinking of all of these, she was always drawing in front of the TV: What she liked the most was to draw and watch animation!
+At which point she figured out that while thinking of all of these, she was always drawing in front of the TV.
+What she liked the most was to draw and watch animation!
 So, after many years and a degree in Banking and Finance, she finally realized her dream of becoming an animator.
-She has been in the industry since 1998 first as a classical animator and then also as a 3D animator, also working on character designs, storyboards/animatics….
+She has been in the industry since 1998 first as a classical animator, then also as a 3D animator, now as a director.
 She worked on various projects for various companies a bit around the globe, then ended up moving to Oslo which she calls ” the land of the Happy People”.
-She draws and writes some children books.
-She is an avid lover of old Disney and old Japanese animations and comic books.
-She is also an avid collector of everything from the 80s, especially if they are super kitch.
+She also writes and illustrates children books.
+She is an avid lover of old Disney, old Japanese animations and comic books.
+Yaprak works at Qvisten Animation.

 Kajsa Næss